Treatment options and pricing

 Provides a genetic analysis of your hormone metabolism, offering a long-term view of your HRT risks.

-Functional Testing Consultation and Report (Face to Face / Virtual) 30 Minutes: £195
+Menopause Functional Testing Consultation and Report (Face to Face / Virtual)

-30 Minutes consultation to discuss test results and issue report.
+30-minute consultation to discuss Menopause and Female Hormone Risk Assessment results and issue report.

 THE MENOPAUSE CLINIC AT THE HEALTH SUITE- A DOCTOR-LED SERVICE.